New South Wales U set: In service

+The first appearance took place on 22 June 1957 when cars TF6006-TF6009 were hauled by electric locomotive 4612 as part of the first official electric train to travel on the newly electrified Blue Mountains line.
+Normal services began on 15 September 1958 with set U1 (CF5007, TF6008, ETB6021, TF6016, CF5008, CF5005, ETB6022, TF6009 and CF5006), and all were in service by March 1960.

-The U sets initially entered revenue service on 15 September 1958 this being a Sydney Terminal to Mount Victoria service which was then known as "The Fish".
+The U sets initially entered revenue service on 15 September 1958 this being a Sydney Terminal to Mount Victoria service which was then known as "The Fish" which first served as a nine car set but eventually was increased to ten cars for future services.
+Most services were made up of 4 car sets but some were 6–8 cars set during peak hours.

 In 1961, a U set trailer was borrowed for the Canberra Monaro Express and Goulburn Day Train that was taken by two 1100 class railcars and was sandwiched in-between the two diesel railcar carriages.
 This was due to the urgency of needing new carriages for the service that they were taking and at the time only had two motor cars.
-This U set car would be put back into regular service with its counterparts when the rest of the 1100 railcars were built.
+This U set car would be put back into regular service with its counterparts when the 1100 trailer was built.